mscarey/AuthoritySpoke/README.rst

     $ pip install authorityspoke

-AuthoritySpoke runs on Python versions 3.8 and up.
+AuthoritySpoke runs on Python versions 3.11 and 3.12.

 Trying it Out
 -------------